OWASP/wrongsecrets/README.md

 - Star us
 - Share this app with others
 - Of course, we can always use your help to get more flavors of "wrongly" configured secrets in to spread awareness!
 We would love to get some help with a Google Cloud or Azure integration for instance.
 Do you miss something else than a cloud provider as an example?
 File an issue or create a PR!
 See [our guide on contributing for more details](CONTRIBUTING.md).
+Contributors will be listed in releases, in "Sepcial thanks & Contributors", and the web-app.

 ## Notes on development